 Scenario Preview, Part Three

 Early on in my youthful musings regarding the game system that would become Panzer Grenadier, I wanted it to include special sets of pieces and scenarios devoted to particular famous fighting formations.
 Yet somehow we managed to avoid publishing such a book for many years.
 Spearhead Division corrects this oversight; let’s take a look at the third, penultimate (that’s a fancy word for next-to-last) chapter.
+You can see the rest in Part One, Part Two and Part Four.

 Battle of the Rose Pocket